xeyler/brighamcampbell.com/content/notes/cross-compiling-linux.md

 ![freestanding as a subset of hosted](/tex/freestanding-hosted-environments.svg)

+In fact, the Linux kernel empowers different C standard library implementations to provide users a hosted environment at all.
+Whenever you `#include <stdio.h>`, thank your local kernel developer.

-This is why the Linux kernel, which only takes advantage of the capabilities of a freestanding environment, can be compiled with either a compiler that targets a freestanding environment (e.g. `aarch64‑none‑eabi`) or one that targets a hosted environment (e.g. `aarch64‑unknown‑linux‑gnueabi`).
+What all this means is that the Linux kernel, which only takes advantage of the capabilities of a freestanding environment, can be compiled with either a compiler that targets a freestanding environment (e.g. `aarch64‑none‑eabi`) or one that targets a hosted environment (e.g. `aarch64‑unknown‑linux‑gnueabi`).

 # The cross compiler